ac2522/SmilesOrSelfies/README.md

     print("Errors:")
     print(pd.DataFrame(errors, index=langs))
 ```

-This will print out the accuracy and errors for each representation for each database tested upon.
+* This will print out the accuracy and errors for each representation for each database tested upon.

+### OpenNMT-tf
+Based on a Windows 10 setup
+Step 1)
+ * Install Cuda
+ * Install CuDNN
+ * Install Anaconda
+ * Setup conda environment
+ * Clone